Tuberculosis

 - Screen for extrapulmonary cues such as lymphadenopathy, meningeal signs, hematuria/flank pain, bone or joint pain, and skin lesions.

-- Review risk profile: recent exposure, HIV or immunosuppression, homelessness, incarceration, crowded settings, migration or travel to high-prevalence areas.
+- Review risk profile: recent exposure, HIV or immunosuppression, substance use, malnutrition, homelessness, incarceration, crowded settings, migration or travel to high-prevalence areas.

 - Assess prior BCG vaccination history when interpreting tuberculin skin testing.